NathanIs60/NathanIs60/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [taha62batu@gmail.com](mailto:taha62batu@gmail.com)
-* 🧠  I'm learning - Microservices and event-driven systems with Node.js & Kafka - CI/CD pipelines using GitHub Actions & Docker - AI integrations and automation workflows using Python
+* 🧠  I'm learning - Microservices and event-driven systems with Node.js & Next.js - CI/CD pipelines using GitHub Actions & Docker - AI integrations and automation workflows using Python

 ### Skills